-When it comes to location, the highest average paycheck ($90K per year) can be spotted in Minneapolis, Minn.; Appleton, Wisc. (about $72K), Green Bay, Wisc. (approximately $72K), and Chicago, Ill. (around $68K) are the next top-paying cities.
-At $48K, Milwaukee, Wisc. is home to some of the lowest pay in the country.
-U.S. pay levels are highest in the state of Minnesota; salaries there average to $90K annually.
+When it comes to location, the highest average paycheck ($90K per year) can be spotted in Minneapolis, Minn.; Appleton, Wisc. (approximately $72K), Green Bay, Wisc. ($72K), and Milwaukee, Wisc. (about $48K) are the next top-paying cities.
+By state, Associated Bank Corp. employees make the most in Minnesota, earning $90K annually on average.

 Years of Experience

 Between the one and five year mark, median pay is around $51K annually.
 Survey participants who have worked at Associated Bank Corp. for between five and 10 years earn $57K per year on average.
 The greater proportion of employees (44 percent) report 10-19 years of experience and bring home median pay of $72K annually.

 Salaries approach $72K per year for Microsoft Certified Professionals; non-accredited workers make much less.
 On average, salaries rise to around $51K annually for accredited Certified Anti Money Laundering Specialists.
 Employees who have a Bachelor's Degree make the most here, hauling in approximately $84K per year.

 The highest-paying skill to have in this role seems to be Portfolio Management; employees claiming this as part of the toolbox earn a median of $74K annually.
 A skill that is commonly seen around here is Financial Analysis; one-fourth deem it necessary for work.
 Key skills also include Microsoft Excel, Sales Management, and Loan Underwriting.

 Benefits and Perks